 - Cook for 4-5 minutes, until the peaches develop a syrup and become caramelized.

-- Fold in the caramelized peaches and their syrup.
+- Finally, fold in the caramelized peaches and their syrup.

-- Add to a baking dish and bake at 350°F for 22-25 minutes, until a knife in the middle comes out clean.
-Serve with extra syrup, whipped cream, or ice cream.
+- Serve with extra syrup, whipped cream, or ice cream.
 Enjoy!

 Hello.
 This recipe looks delicious, thanks for sharing it!
 I’m just wondering what oven temperature should it be baked at?